JasonMorris1/CSE151_Tesla_Stock_Prediction/README2.md

 # Figures
-Your report should include relevant figures of your choosing to help with the narration of your story, including legends (similar to a scientific paper).
-For reference you search machine learning and your model in google scholar for reference examples.
+***Your report should include relevant figures of your choosing to help with the narration of your story, including legends (similar to a scientific paper).
+For reference you search machine learning and your model in google scholar for reference examples.***

 # Methods
-This section will include the exploration results, preprocessing steps, models chosen in the order they were executed.
+***This section will include the exploration results, preprocessing steps, models chosen in the order they were executed.
 You should also describe the parameters chosen.
 Please make sub-sections for every step. i.e Data Exploration, Preprocessing, Model 1, Model 2, additional models are optional.
 Please note that models can be the same i.e. DNN but different versions of it if they are distinct enough.
 Changes can not be incremental.
 You can put links here to notebooks and/or code blocks using three ` in markup for displaying code. so it would look like this: ``` MY CODE BLOCK ```
  Note: A methods section does not include any why. the reason why will be in the discussion section.
-This is just a summary of your methods
+This is just a summary of your methods***

 ## Data exploration
 Our preprocessing began with an exploration of the dataset, using pandas methods such as `head()` and `describe()`.
 Additionally, we used histograms, pairplots, and correlation matrix visualizations to explore different features of our data and how various columns related to each other.
 Lastly, we did basic validation to check for NaNs and conflicting data types.

 As a result of our preprocessing, we removed multiple columns to avoid endogenous variable situations, where the model loses accuracy because features are influenced by each other.
 This would have led to a case where the coefficients from the future model we build would not have been accurate.
 Specifically, we removed the open, high, and low prices and kept the close prices.
 This simplifies the dataset, our model, and the task at hand.
 On the feature side, when we have technical indicators with different time frames we kept only one, such as a Relative Strength Index (RSI) for only 14 day periods instead of both 14 and 7 day periods.
 A similar change was made for Average True Range (ATR) values, where we also kept the 14 day measurement.
 For Commodity Channel Index (CCI) values, we kept the 7 day period and dropped the 14 day period measurements.

 For simple and exponential moving averages (SMA/EMA), we realized the values were very similar to each other.
 As a result, we only kept the 100-day EMA value.
-This will simplify the model and hopefully avoid both overfitting and endogenous variables in the model.
+This both simplified our models and helped avoid endogenous variables in the dataset.
 ## Preprocessing

-## Model 1 @Aarush
+## Model 1
 The first model that we decided to train was Logistic regression.
 This was a simple, straightforward logistic regression model that directly used features from our dataset (after preprocessing, of course).
 ```python
 logreg = LogisticRegression(max_iter=10000)